IBM/resilient-java-microservices-with-istio/yaml_modification.md

 Lastly, since we will use the Istio ingress for our endpoints, we created the `ingress.yaml` to replace all the xxx-ingress.yaml file in each microservice.

-> Note: All the other yaml files in the manifests folder are for Istio route rule and destination policy.
+> Note: All the other yaml files in this manifests folder are for Istio route rule and destination policy.